sevyharris/MonteCoffee/documentation/tutorials/B2_ads.rst

    B_2 + 2^* \longleftrightarrow B^* + B^*

-Comming from the tutorial of the single atom adsorption the main changes are done in the definition of the events, which are presented here together with some comparison between a mean-field model and the kinetic Monte Carlo simulation.
+With respect to the case of the single atom adsorption the main changes are done in the definition of the events.
+They are presented together with some comparison to a mean-field model.
 The entire tutorial is shown in `test.py <../api/NeighborKMC.tutorials.B2_ads.html#module-NeighborKMC.tutorials.B2_ads.test>`_ and the references to the other modules mentioned therein.

 Define events